NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

-We recommend using HTML for most things, especially data analysis, but PDF certainly has its strengths - you could, for example, write a whole paper (and its supplementary material) in R Markdown with LaTeX *only*, without using Microsoft Word or anything else!
-It doesn't get much more reproducible than that.
+We recommend using HTML for most things, especially data analysis, but PDF certainly has its strengths - you could, for example, write a whole paper (and its supplementary material) in R Markdown with LaTeX *only*, without using Microsoft Word or anything else - it doesn't get much more reproducible than that!

 ## Presentations in R Markdown